leveris133t/API-docs/deposits/deposits.md

 # IB Deposits

+## Responsibilities of the service

-The **deposit service** is responsible for allowing a user to view and manage their deposit product accounts and create payments.
+- User can view and manage their deposit product.
+- Manage currency components.
+- User can view and manage their transactions.
+- Ability to create internal and external payment orders.

 ## Overview

-All endpoints for this service are available in the [Deposits API](https://doc.ffc.internal/book/mw-ib/mw-gen-deposit-ib/deposit-ib/latest/index.html) documentation.

 ### Deposit Product Account
 A `deposit product` is created during the onboarding process (see [user activation service](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html)).
 Its parameters are set according to deposit product `type` selected by the user when created.
 A client can have more then one deposit product.